Majors & Minors

 Palmetto College Online Degree Completion Program Starting Fall 2013, USCB began offering the Human Services Degree online under the general auspices of the University of South Carolina's Palmetto College.
 Students who have completed approximately 60-hours of course work will be eligible to apply for admission to the Palmetto College program.
 Palmetto College students will be able to complete all USCB Human Services Program and Major Requirements completely online.
 Most of these courses will be offered in an 8-week accelerated format.
 Palmetto College students who take a fulltime course load could complete the degree in just over two years.
 The same highly qualified faculty that teach face-to-face courses at USCB will teach Palmetto College online courses.
 All courses will be designed in accordance with the latest online learning quality standards.

-Mathematics Mathematics and Computational Science • Mathematical Sciences
+Mathematics Mathematics• Mathematical Sciences

 • Secondary Teacher